-Integrated health care is a systematic coordination of general and behavioral health care.
-The system joins mental health, substance abuse, and primary health care, and creates an effective approach toward caring for people in need.
-Integrated health care plans are in increasing use among nursing roles such as clinical nurse leaders, who are responsible for developing patient care plans.
+Integrated health care is the systematic coordination of general and behavioral health care.
+The system joins mental health, substance abuse, and primary health care, and it creates an effective approach toward caring for people in need.
+Integrated health care plans are used more often among nursing roles, such as clinical nurse leaders who are responsible for developing patient care plans.

 What is Integrated Health Care?

-With integrated health care, patients are able to access a wide variety of medical and behavioral services in a way that’s more convenient.
-This type of health care offers more support for their emotional and physical well-being while also being cost effective.
+With integrated health care, patients can access a wide variety of medical and behavioral services in a more convenient way.
+This type of health care offers more support for a patient’s emotional and physical well-being while also being cost-effective.

 Integrated Health Care Systems Can Save Money